 Add a link to the LP within a blog post.
 If you don’t already have one, this can be a good opportunity to start a blog.

 Optimize your landing page for search engines, by implementing advanced SEO features that can help boost your chances of getting found by organic (non-paid) search.

-Create a PPC ad campaign on search engines and link to the landing page.
+Create a PPC ad campaign on search engines for advertising purposes and link to the landing page.

 These are all good methods to drive traffic to your landing page, but now you need to think about where to send visitors once they’ve clicked on your page.
 As mentioned earlier, the ultimate goal of a landing page is to get viewers to click, but where is that click taking them?

 Will they be redirected to a shopping cart?
 An online form?
 An inner page within your company’s main website?
+To your actual website's homepage?
 Think carefully about the next step and create an easy path for viewers to get there with a single click.